 Bench warrants for traffic tickets can usually be recalled ("quashed"), but it is advised that an attorney file the "motion to quash" and appear in court on the person's behalf.
 Otherwise, the defendant risks arrest if he/she shows up to court and the judge opts not to quash the warrant.

-Note that the judge who quashes the warrant has the power to issue an "FTA clearance" that would allow the DMV to reinstate the license.
+Note that the judge who quashes the warrant has the power to issue an "FTA clearance" that would allow the DMV to reinstate the license.6

 As with regular driver's licenses, running a stop sign will cause four (4) demerit points to go on the person's commercial driver's license (CDL) in Nevada.
 Remember that the license will get suspended for six (6) months if the driver ever collects twelve (12) or more demerit points in one (1) year period.

-Commercial driver's license holders have a duty to notify their employer within thirty (30) days of getting a traffic ticket, irrespective of the vehicle they were driving at the time.
+Commercial driver's license holders have a duty to notify their employer within thirty (30) days of getting a traffic ticket, irrespective of the vehicle they were driving at the time.7

-There is a one (1) years waiting period after the case is closed.
-If the case gets completely dismissed (so there is no conviction for anything), there is no waiting period.
+There is a one (1) year waiting period after the case is closed.8 If the case gets completely dismissed (so there is no conviction for anything), there is no waiting period.9

-Failing to stop at a stop sign alone is not a deportable offense.
+Most traffic violations are not deportable offenses.
 But in these uncertain political times, non-citizens charged with any offense are strongly advised to hire private counsel to handle their case.
 Learn more about the criminal defense of immigrants in Nevada.

 Fight the charge.
-In most cases, the prosecutor is willing to lower a ticket for running a stop sign to a non-moving violation.
+In most cases, the prosecutor is willing to lower a traffic ticket to a non-moving violation.
 And this way, the defendant receives no demerit points and comes out with a cleaner criminal record.

 It is highly recommended that anyone charged with a traffic violation hire experienced counsel to represent them.
 The D.A. tends to offer better deals to defendants with lawyers.
 Defense lawyers are skilled in getting charge reductions and dismissals.
 And defendants with defense attorneys do not have to go to court, which is a huge benefit for people who live out-of-state or who work.